alexdriedger/ChallengeTheSpire/README.md

 ### Polish Boss Rush & Elite Rush

-- Fix saving and continuing bugs
 - Support for endless and infinite spire
 - Remove loot from final fight
 - Make pantograph boss relic (Boss Rush)
+- Fix soft lock from saving and continuing on a Boss Chest
 - Remove unnecessary scores bonuses
 - Victory message surrounding what type of challenge was completed